andmos/Coffee/AeroPress.md

 ### Intro

 Regular method by Aeropress champion Tim Wendelboe.
-[Youtube walkthrough](https://www.youtube.com/watch?v=7JISZNixkeA).
+[YouTube walkthrough](https://www.youtube.com/watch?v=7JISZNixkeA).
 Works best with lighter roasts.
 The variable here is the grind.
 If the drink turns out too weak, grind more fine, or courser if bitter.

 Always use clean water.
 Remember to moisten the filter.
 Pre-heat the cup.